truemagic-coder/solana-swarm/README.md

-This CLI tool is a stateful AI agent that can perform actions on the Solana blockchain (devnet).
+This CLI tool is a stateful AI agent that can perform actions on the Solana blockchain.

 Fork it to create your own Solana Agent!